 Net carbs = Total starch minus the indigestible fibre

 Fibre comes in two forms.
-The greater part, about two-thirds is insoluble; it will not dissolve in the water in the intestine.
+The greater part, about two-thirds is insoluble; it will not disperse in the water in the intestine.
 Instead it gives the stool bulk, helping to prevent constipation and passes through the alimentary canal unchanged; it is indigestible carb and highly beneficial to our wellness.
 It causes no rise in blood glucose; nor is it fattening in any way.

 How do net carbs work?
 I hope it's becoming clear.